 Landesa works to advance durable land rights to bring transformational changes on a large scale.
 Secure land rights help create a stable foundation for other important development work – like literacy, clean water, and nutrition – to take hold for generations.

-Landesa works at scale to create opportunities for the world’s poorest to lift themselves out of poverty.
-We do this by working side by side with governments and other organizations to strengthen land rights for the landless poor – those 400 million women and 250 million men who lack either access to land or a secure stake in the land they farm.
+Landesa works at scale to create opportunities that help people and communities lift themselves out of poverty.
+We do this by working side by side with governments and other organizations to strengthen land rights for people experiencing landlessness – those 400 million women and 250 million men who lack either access to land or a secure stake in the land they farm.

 Our process includes: